High Speed Home Internet for Rural Areas! How Does it Work?

 Nothing is perfect, of course.
 Fixed wireless internet has been a savior for many communities, but there are disadvantages.

 In order for fixed wireless internet to be effective, there must be a clear line of sight between the base station and receiver.
-Anything blocking the signal—trees, bushes, houses, or hills—can wreck your connection.
+Anything blocking the signal—trees, bushes, houses, or hills—can weaken your connection.

+Why?
 More people are using broadband and this brings the price down.
 And in cities, the infrastructure is already in place so nothing needs to be installed.